Work package

 - Establishment of a prospective cohort of MDR/RR-TB patients in Germany

-- Analysis of factors influencing treatment outcomes, in particular treatment discontinuation
+- Analysis of factors influencing therapy outcomes, particularly treatment discontinuation

 - Comparison of new shortened MDR/RR-TB therapies (6–9 months) with individualized therapy (approx. 18 months)

-- Analysis of barriers to the implementation of the German TB treatment guidelines in healthcare practice
+- Analysis of barriers to the implementation of the German TB therapy guidelines in care practice

 - Description of the existing care structures for MDR/RR-TB in Germany